Gloves for Arthritis

 - Provide compression

 UNIQKNITS™ self-heating gloves for Arthritis are a blend of textile engineering and fashion, using a scientifically backed technology with the unique ability to uses your own skin and the environment to produce a sustained warmth.
-Our gloves look like any standard glove on the market, and come in a variety of styles, colors, and patterns, so you don’t need to compromise style for comfort.
+Our warming gloves for arthritis look like any standard glove on the market, and come in a variety of styles, colors, and patterns, so you don’t need to compromise style for comfort.